 Note: Avoid inserting raw images (those taken directly from a camera) into documents, as the size of these files can easily be in excess of 4 or 5 MB.
 If a large number (of raw images) is inserted into a document (for illustration purposes), the final physical size of the document could be dramatically increased.
 The end result could result in the document being too large to send through a company's e-mail application; some, of which, have a limitation of 20 MB.
 Therefore, to avoid this scenario, consider using an image editor to reduce the size of the image(s); and ultimately the overall size of the document.

 |.gif||The Graphics Interchange Format supports up to 256 colours.
 Therefore, it is ideal for producing simple logos and/or greyscale flowcharts, where the number of different colours is relatively low.
 The format also supports animation.|

 |.bmp||Avoid this format in a document at all costs.
 These

 files are over-inflated and contain a lot of empty space; a bit

 cheese!
 If .bmp files are used, it is hightly probable that,

-when sending the document via e-mail, the e-mail application
+when sending the document via e-mail (for example, Microsoft Outlook),

 Personal experience has seen an e-mail message, containing a Word document (of over 80 Mb), fail to be sent via e-mail.
-By extracting the original .bmp images, converting them to .jpg (using an image editor program), and re-inserting the smaller .jpg images back into the document, reduced the document to under 20 Mb.
-The attachment was then small enough to be sent through the company's e-mail application, being just under the company's 20 Mb limit for attachments.
+By extracting the original .bmp images, converting them to .jpg (using an image editor), and re-inserting the smaller .jpg images back into the document, the document was reduced to under 20 Mb.
+The resulting message and its attachment was then small enough to be sent through the company's e-mail application, as it was under the company's 20 Mb limit!

 |.vsd||Visio drawings.
 This format is ideal for producing